Skip to content

 Conclusion: Better Supporting Those Who Serve

-To truly honor those who serve, we must fully support the strategies and additional research necessary to prevent veteran firearm suicide.
-Veterans are more likely than the general population to die by suicide, and more often use a gun.
-And too many don’t store their guns safely, so there is no barrier between themselves and a particularly lethal means of self-harm.
-Addressing the rising rates of veteran suicide requires acknowledging the importance of guns in this crisis.
+Veterans are more likely than the general population to die by suicide and are much more likely to use a gun.
+Too many veterans don’t store their guns securely, so there is no barrier between a moment of crisis and an extremely lethal means of self-harm.
+Addressing the rising rates of veteran suicide requires acknowledging the outsize role of guns in this crisis.

-Everytown for Gun Safety Support Fund would like to gratefully acknowledge members of the Everytown Veterans Advisory Council: Amber Schleuning, Kayla Williams, Mike Jason, Everytown Veteran Lead Chris Marvin, and The Heinz Endowments Director of Veterans Affairs Megan Andros, for sharing their invaluable expertise during the drafting of this report.
+Everytown for Gun Safety Support Fund would like to gratefully acknowledge the reviewers who shared their invaluable expertise during the drafting of this report:

 Everytown Research & Policy is a program of Everytown for Gun Safety Support Fund, an independent, non-partisan organization dedicated to understanding and reducing gun violence.
 Everytown Research & Policy works to do so by conducting methodologically rigorous research, supporting evidence-based policies, and communicating this knowledge to the American public.